- PoS system of making payments

 The process is simplified to be in use by everyone handling a smartphone.
 The steps are mentioned above.

-There was a risk associated with PoS system of payment, as the card details can be copied using skimming technology.
+There was a risk associated with the PoS system of payment, as the card details can be copied using skimming technology.
 But, in this case, all you need is to scan the code and proceed to make the payment.
 No bank details are mentioned.

 Lower transaction costs